• スポットタイトル

-God's Child Pond
+Child of God Pond

-This pond is located deep in the mountains where groundwater from Lake Mashu springs out, and is called the "Child of God" pond because legend has it that it was formed from the underground water of Lake Mashu (Kamuito = Lake of the Gods).
+This pond is located deep in the mountains where groundwater from Lake Mashu springs up, and is called the "Child of God" pond because legend has it that it was formed from the underground water of Lake Mashu (Kamuito = Lake of the Gods).

-*There is a pit toilet available.
+*There is a pit toilet.

 *The "Kaminoko Pond Snowshoe Tour" is held every year around February.